 More specifically, Buchowsky has taken care of his own side of the street, and other things have taken care of themselves.
 Mortgage and car loans are approved upon application, without question or wait.
 His drinks are put on a tab at local bars, but he isn’t ever expected to pay the tab.
 A land developer gives him 40-yard line tickets to Saints home games whenever he wants them.
 At Christmas time, cellophane baskets of candy, fruit, and wine are delivered to his door.
 “Anything wrong with that?” he asks himself frequently, but never bothers much with trying to answer it.
 In his mind, the people who own the live oak-cloistered mansions, skyscrapers, cane-fields, and oil wells pay most of the taxes, didn’t they?
 They give other people jobs (including his).
 The city would be a giant urban slum without them.
 Consequently, Buchowsky long ago decided that a civil servant has to pay particular attention to the needs of the few who in his mind take care of the many.
 “Anything wrong with that?”

-That incident was precipitated almost by happenstance.
+The only significant incident in the police lieutenant’s recent life happened by pure happenstance.
 One night, Buchowsky was making a late night visit for a wealthy resident of the Garden District (i.e., covering up an escort’s overdose in the man’s living room).
-On the way home, Buchowsky encountered a quartet of beshadowed figures fighting, three of whom wielded what looked like counterfeit katanas and cane-knives (who unbeknownst to him then and now were Hound Wright, Marques Purcell, and two other cut-thug ghouls loyal to the Baron).
+On the way home, Buchowsky encountered a quartet of beshadowed figures fighting, one of whom resembled a large-muscled black man.
 Without pausing, Buchowsky charged them, flashlight, beretta, and stun-gun knuckles blazing.
-He managed to bring down one of the ghouls single-handedly, allowing Wright to dispatch another, causing the Sugarman to flee.
-Nonetheless, Wright was seriously injured, and he turned on Buchowsky, draining the detective into a coma.
+He managed to bring down one of the combatants before his head started to swim, and then everything suddenly went black.

 When Buchowsky awoke in Tulane Medical Center, he was told he suffered a concussion after passing out, allegedly due to previously undiagnosed hemochromatosis, the same condition which killed his mother.
-All evidence of the ghoul-vampire battle were erased, so Buchowsky’s ramblings of sword-wielding thugs in the Garden District and fangs were discounted as post-concussive hallucinations, even by Buchowsky.
-Since then, Buchowsky reports once a month to his doctor for treatment of his alleged blood-disease, which requires regular, minor blood (i.e., vitae) injections.
-Naturally, since his ‘treatment’, Buchowsky hasn’t suffered another black-out, so he believes the treatment is working -particularly since he always feels reinvigorated after his injection.
-Moreover, he hasn’t experienced a single negative side-effect -so long as one doesn’t count his increasingly homoerotic dreams involving a large-muscled, beshadowed black man.
+No evidence was found of any violent altercation in the otherwise well-patrolled neighborhood, which was discounted as a post-concussive hallucination on Buchowsky’s part.
+Since then, the lieutenant makes regular visits to his doctor for injections that treat his blood disease.
+Buchowsky hasn’t suffered another blackout, and actually feels invigorated after the treatments he initially regarded as a tedious necessity.
+The only apparent lasting effect of his earlier concussion are some increasingly homoerotic dreams involving the large-muscled black man he hallucinated.
 Naturally, Buchowsky doesn’t breathe a word of such dreams to anyone.
 “Anything wrong with that?”

 Each morning, Buchowsky rises at first light, puts on a warm-up suit, drinks coffee, and smokes cigarettes at his kitchen table, watching the sunrise.
 He then begins his early morning aerobic run along the 17th Street Canal.
 Particularly during this jogs, he wonders if he will ever successfully quit smoking.
 He’s tried many times, but within three days he becomes so irritable and agitated that his colleagues toss cigarette packs on his desk blotter by way of suggestion.
 Now, the best he can do is pump the smoke out of his lungs and the nicotine out of his blood with a hard, early morning run that leaves his head spinning and his nervous system screaming for another cigarette.
 “Anything wrong with that?”